overtone/emacs-live/packs/stable/clojure-pack/lib/edn/README.md

 Edn.el is an emacs lisp library for reading and writing the data format [edn](https://github.com/edn-format/edn).

+## Deprecated

+This library is no longer maintained as I consider it replaced by [parseedn](https://github.com/clojure-emacs/parseedn).

 ## Installation

 I highly recommend installing edn.el through elpa.